ERnsTL/flowd/README.md

 * Will likely develop in the direction of having
   1. core components written in Rust working directly with the in-memory data structures and
   2. components which accept the internal data structures but present different API and data formats when talking with the loaded external components (shared library, scripts, components communicating over STDIN/STDOUT)
-* Planned: Support for multiple component APIs: (TODO)
+* (planned) Support for multiple component APIs:
   * passive component driven by process(), both stateful and stateless (needs a scratch space somehow)
   * active component that is run inside an own thread (question of 2 intermixed memory allocators?)
   * active component that can do callbacks and feedback into flowd
   * components that can/cannot handle re-connection and state changes
-* Planned: Support for multiple network graph backends: Internal Rust, GStreamer-based, MQTT-based etc. (TODO)
+* (planned) Support for multiple network graph backends: Internal Rust, GStreamer-based, MQTT-based etc.
-* Planned: Support for multiple data formats when communicating with the components: JSON, CBOR, ASN.1, netstrings etc. (TODO)
+* (planned) Support for multiple data formats when communicating with the components: JSON, CBOR, ASN.1, netstrings etc.

 Online network changes:

-* Currently unimplemented, the network has to be stopped and restarted for changes to take effect.
-(TODO)
+* (planned) Currently unimplemented, the network has to be stopped and restarted for changes to take effect.

 Component library: